Renahud/devoxx-2022/content/notes/An introduction to Residual Theory.md

 a software is a combination of random simulation followed by an NKP analysis.

-NKP analysis is limited by our architechural habits (DDD, or other patterns)
+NKP analysis is limited by our architechural habits ([[notes/Domain Driven Design]], or other patterns)

 Attractor Networks & Residues